 Get the ultra-low noise and high power from Koheras lasers and amplifiers

-You get a stable, narrow-linewidth fiber laser with intrinsically low phase noise from the Koheras BASIK C15 or E15 pump laser.
+You get a stable, narrow-linewidth fiber laser with intrinsically low phase noise from the Koheras BASIK E15 pump laser.

 If you need an even lower relative intensity noise, order the RIN reduction option.